DeeptradeProtocol/sui-deepbook-wrapper-package/README.md

 1. **Token Whitelisting**: Limit wrapper usage to specific tokens with sufficient value and liquidity
 2. **SUI-based Fees**: Collect swap fees in SUI instead of output tokens, matching the order fee model
+3. **Input coin fee mode**: Restrict wrapper swaps to input coin fee type only, disabling DEEP fee type swaps and eliminating the need for DEEP wrapper reserves.

-However, this would only become necessary if DeepBook transitions to permissionless pool creation AND the ecosystem grows to support thousands of token types with active trading.
-Given that DeepBook pools are currently permissioned, this is not an immediate concern.
+However, this would only become necessary if DeepBook's ecosystem grows to support thousands of token types with active trading.

 #### Order Fees